Nextiva / Blog / Marketing & Sales

 Even the best product can’t make up for a bad customer service experience.
 Adobe’s research found that 54% of customers will stop interacting with an organization after a negative customer service experience.

-Long response times, unhelpful agents, or lack of resolution can leave customers feeling frustrated and undervalued.
+Long response times, unhelpful agents, or a lack of resolution can leave customers feeling frustrated and undervalued.

 Stats on consumer personalization